davetes/crypto-wallet/README.md

    - Store encryption keys securely
    - Implement rate limiting

-4. **RPC Endpoints**: The default RPC endpoint is public.
-For production, use your own Infura, Alchemy, or other RPC provider.
+4. **RPC Endpoints**: The application includes automatic fallback to multiple public RPC endpoints.
+If you encounter 403 errors or rate limits, the app will automatically try alternative endpoints.
+For production, it's highly recommended to use your own RPC provider:
+   - **Infura**: Sign up at https://infura.io and get a free API key
+   - **Alchemy**: Sign up at https://alchemy.com and get a free API key
+   - Add your RPC URL to the `.env` file as `RPC_URL`

 ## API Endpoints